cam-inc/MxTransporter/docs/README.md

 We have prepared a sample for building with the following two container orchestration services.

-・Amazon Elastic Kubernetes Service (EKS)<br>
+- Amazon Elastic Kubernetes Service (EKS)<br>
-・Google Kubernetes Engine (GKE)
+- Google Kubernetes Engine (GKE)

 <br>

 Please see the following for the detailed construction method of each.

-・EKS building sample
+- EKS building sample

-export to Bigquery<br>
+  - export to Bigquery<br>
-export to Pub/Sub
+  - export to Pub/Sub

-・GKE building sample
+- GKE building sample

-export to Kinesis Data Streams
+  - export to Kinesis Data Streams